GovHackMelbourne/CrimeDataProject/README.md

 #Crime Data Project
+The project aims to create a web app that will promote public awareness of crime data.
+This is to attempt to change people's behaviour through education and highlighting common misconceptions.

+The web app is broken up into two main components:
+1. A quiz
+2. A right now function for quick easy access to relevant, summarised crime data pertaining to the users location at the time when accessing the web app.

 ###CSV data files
 These files are stored into the project root directory and contain the following data: